777arc/textbook/content/filters.rst

 You can see that a lower value of :math:`\beta` leads to less spectrum being used (for the same amount of data), but if you go too low then the time domain symbols take longer to decay to zero, in fact when :math:`\beta=0` they never fully decay to zero which means we can't actually transmit such symbols in practice.
 A :math:`\beta` around 0.35 is common.

-You will learn a lot more about pulse shaping, including some special properties that pulse shaping filters must satisfy, in the chapter dedicated to pulse shaping filters.
+You will learn a lot more about pulse shaping, including some special properties that pulse shaping filters must satisfy, in the :ref:`pulse-shaping-chapter` chapter.